ShihanG9/Smart-Expense-Tracker/README.md

 # Smart Expense Tracker

-**Smart Expense Tracker** is a project developed by Codec Technologies designed to assist students and working professionals in managing their income, expenses, and savings.
+**Smart Expense Tracker** is a project designed to assist students and working professionals in managing their income, expenses, and savings.
 It features theme customization, expense analysis, a budgeting assistant chatbot, and LocalStorage-based data storage, providing an efficient, user-friendly financial management experience.

 The application is built using **HTML, CSS, and JavaScript**, featuring a modern user interface, offline-first functionality, and a comprehensive suite of features.